 BREAKING: Despite Being Listed on Assembly Agenda, L.A.
-County Supervisors Did Not Vote to Support Garcia’s AB 625
+County Supervisors Did Not Vote to Support Garcia’s SB 625

 BY BRIAN HEWS • June 1, 2020

-Hews Media Group has confirmed that Los Angeles County Board of Supervisors, who are listed as supporting Christina Garcia’s AB 625 on today’s Assembly Committee agenda, have not heard the issue, and have not voted to support.
+Hews Media Group has confirmed that Los Angeles County Board of Supervisors, who are listed as supporting Christina Garcia’s SB 625 on today’s Assembly Committee agenda, have not heard the issue, and have not voted to support.

-“After you told us we were on the record supporting this bill I checked,” 4thDistrict Supervisor Janice Hahn told HMG, “we did not have a meeting where we voted on [AB 625] that.”
+“After you told us we were on the record supporting this bill I checked,” 4thDistrict Supervisor Janice Hahn told HMG, “we did not have a meeting where we voted on [SB 625] that.”

 HMG was told that Downey, who is also on the record supporting the bill, did not vote to put their name on the bill, but HMG could not confirm at the time of publication.

-Note: Editor’s note: After publication HMG learned a letter was sent to the Assembly Committee signed by Legislative Advocate Faith Connelly, Supervisor Hahn was unaware of the letter.
-Ms. Connelly did not return phone calls.